evergreen-ci/evg-module-manager/docs/usage.md

 The `pull-request` subcommand will create pull requests across the base repo and all enabled modules.

-After local changes have committed in all repos, you can create the pull request from the base repo, and all enabled modules with changes would create a separate pull request.
-Each pull request would have comments that contain links for all other modules' pull requests.
+After local changes have been committed in all repos, you can create the pull request from the base repo, and all enabled modules with changes will create a separate pull request.
+Each pull request will have comments that contain links for all other modules' pull requests.

 To create pull requests in base repo and all enabled modules: